Gladys334/Full-Stack-Open-Part-7-Bloglist-redux/Part7- exercises (7.9-7.13).md

-Exercises 7.9-7.13: Redux Basics
+Exercise 7.3: Redux Basics

 Goal: Create Redux slices and connect them to the bloglist app.
 What i did:

-Setup Redux Toolkit and created a a blogSlice to manage blogs.
+Setup Redux Toolkit and created a blogSlice to manage blogs.
 Added actions for setting and adding blogs.
 Connected Redux store to the React app.